- About Us

 I can't tell when a bridge is full or indented.

 - Homœopathic Facial Analysis was written to help determine these parameters.
 A bridge of the nose is the area between the centre of the eyebrows and the commencement of the nose.
 It can either be unrated (normal shape) or full/straight (red) or indented (blue).
 See pages 58-61 of HFA.
+In our new book (2021) The HFA Workbook, the bridge is divided into both shape and distance and then the points are co-joined.
+Full/straight is red1, close/indented is blue1, while full/indented is red1blue1.

 I can't decide if eyes are close-set, wide-set or just normal.

 - Homœopathic Facial Analysis was written to help determine these parameters.
 Pages 62-81 of HFA give examples of all the eyes we have seen to date with their miasmatic classifications.
 In reference to both close-set and wide-set eyes we had originally tried to find a percentage variation but now realize that it is an overall look determine by the size and shape of not only the eyes but also the width and length of the face and nose too.
 HFA will help to determine these features.
+The HFA Workbook (2021) has a section which details how to measure eyes.

 How do I rate features like for eg. teeth?
 Lets say I´ve got a patient that has: crossed over front teeth,sharp, pointed teeth,crooked teeth,an overbite and teeth facing inwards. (the whole combination of lips, teeth, jaw is also asymmetrical).
 Does this person get 1 separate BLUE point for each of the tooth-features, i.e. 5 BLUE points in total for his teeth, or does he just get 1 or 2 points because as a whole, the dental structure shows BLUE features?

-- Firstly we have never seen five points of the same colour in one area of the face.
+- We have never seen five points of the same colour in one area of the face.
 The overbite (although grouped with teeth) is formed due to jaw misalignment and will always rate on its own = 1 point.
 The crossed over teeth rate on their own in an otherwise non crooked set of teeth but in this case where there are crossed teeth and crooked teeth we would tend to put the two together and give 1 point.
 The sharp pointed teeth will rate on their own if they are very distinct.
 The inward nature of the teeth will rate on their own if they are very distinct (especially where more than half the teeth turn in).
 So the total number of blue features in the teeth area will be from 2-4 depending on the distinction of the sharp/pointed and the inward teeth.
 The asymmetry will rate at one point per two features for blue.

 QUESTIONS FROM MOSCOW SEMINAR - SEPTEMBER 2006

-How often do facial features change during the homœopathic treatment if at all?
+How often do facial features change during the Homœopathic treatment if at all?

 Facial features will change over a person's lifetime but only in accordance with that person's dominant miasm.
-As we mature features undergo changes.
+As we mature, features undergo changes.
 Some examples -

 - Baby teeth to adult teeth